COMP122/comp122-f22/models_comp_comm/notes_09_19.md

      * Review of the checksum.s program

 ## Questions
-   1. M/W Morning: no questions, everyone is getting a 100% on the quiz
+   1. M/W Morning: no questions, everyone is getting 100% on the quiz
    1. M/W Afternoon:
       * How to change tags
         - git tag name    # creates the tag